khalidhoffman/simple-orm/docs/IMPLEMENTATION.md

     * uses metadata to determine how to retrieve entity
 3. Determine diff of saved entity and active entity
 4. Generate CRUD operations from diff
+    1. generate diff
+    2. convert diff to mysql AST
+    2. apply mysql AST to sql builder (?)
-    1. Create
+    * Create
         - sql
             - `INSERT INTO ...
 VALUES ...;`
-    1. Read
+    * Read
         - sql
             - `SELECT ...
 FROM ...
 WHERE ...`
             - mvp complete
-    1. Update
+    * Update
         - sql
             - `UPDATE ...
 SET (a=b) WHERE ...`
-    1. Delete
+    * Delete
         - sql
             - `DELETE FROM ...
 WHERE ...`
+    * CRUD operations can be saved in ledger-like format (queued & ordered) for better control over execution and result handling
 5. Execute CRUD operations from diff

 | abstract | psuedo (`A -(C)> B`) | sql | nosql